 What is Coronavirus Travel Insurance?

 Despite the pandemic, Free Spirit has continued to innovate.
-We can offer extended COVID-19 cover that will protect you if you have to cancel your trip due to being taken ill with or testing positive for COVID-19.
+We can offer Coronavirus cover that will protect you if you have to cancel your trip due to being taken ill with or testing positive for Coronavirus.

 Free Spirit Coronavirus Cover includes: